Cy Twombly: Cy Twombly Foundation

 Twombly's will, written under U.S. law, allocated the bulk of the artist's art and cash to the Cy Twombly Foundation.
 The foundation now controls much of Twombly's work.
 It has reported $70 million in assets in 2011, and $1.5 billion in the following two years.
-In 2012 it purchased a 25-foot-wide Beaux Arts mansion on 19 E 82nd St, Upper East Side Manhattan, planning to open an education center and a small museum.
+In 2012 it purchased a 25-foot-wide Beaux Arts mansion on 19 East 82nd Street, in Upper East Side Manhattan, planning to open an education center and a small museum.
 There is an additional foundation office on the Gaeta property.
 The four board members were divided in a lawsuit, settled in March 2014.

 In 2021, the Cy Twombly Foundation and the Louvre settled a dispute over an unauthorized renovation of Twombly's The Ceiling, the site-specific mural created for the Salle des Bronzes, and announced that the foundation had dropped the lawsuit in exchange for a plan to restore the gallery to the artist's original design.